pasqal-io/qubo-solver/docs/content/backend.md

 # Using backends

-In `SolverConfig`, we can specify the backend to use when using a quantum approach.
+In `SolverConfig`, we can specify the backend to use when using a quantum approach, that is how we perform quantum runs.
 Several backends and devices are available via [`Qooqit`](https://github.com/pasqal-io/qoolqit).

 ## Backend configuration